Henry Lee Summer

-Henry Lee Summer (born Henry Lee Swartz; July 5, 1955) is an American rock singer and musician from Indiana.
+Henry Lee Summer (born Henry Lee Swartz; July 5, 1955) is an American rock singer and musician.

 Career

 Born in Brazil, Indiana, Summer played basketball in high school and received a scholarship to play at a college in Montana.
-However, he decide to skip college and pursue a career in music.
-Summer began as a singer and drummer then taught himself to play guitar and keyboards.
-Throughout the late 70's and early 80's he toured the American Midwest and South.
-He released two independent albums with the help of his manager James Bogard under their own Majestic Records label.
-In 1987 Summer signed to Epic CBS Associated.
+However, he decided to skip college and pursue a career in music.
+Summer began as a singer and drummer, then taught himself to play guitar and keyboards.
+Throughout the late 70's and early 80's, he toured the American Midwest and South.
+He released two independent albums with the help of his manager, James Bogard, under their own Majestic Records label.
+In 1987, Summer signed to Epic CBS Associated.

 Summer recorded several successful albums for Epic during the 1980s and 1990s and toured with Stevie Ray Vaughan, Eddie Money, The Doobie Brothers, Chicago, Don Henley, Robert Palmer, Cheap Trick, 38 Special, and Richard Marx.
 Summer also shared the stage with John Mellencamp at a show in Indianapolis (1988) and another in Bloomington, Indiana (1992) that drew over 40,000 fans.
-Summer performed at Farm Aid 4 in 1990 along with Elton John, Guns and Roses last original lineup and Mellencamp.
+Summer performed at Farm Aid 4 in 1990 along with Elton John, Guns and Roses' last original lineup, and Mellencamp.
 He has also worked with Jimmy Rip, Graham Maby, Leigh Foxx, and Michael Organ.
 On February 9, 2014, he was inducted into the Wabash Valley Musicians Hall of Fame.